HumphreyBoaGart/dotfiles/README.md

 ### Sway

 `.config/sway/config` is the crux of everything here.
-There's a lot of commented-out options I've left behind from various configurations I've run, which I've left behind for reference sake.
-Some of them are really useful if you need something to fall back on while debugging something else.
+There's a lot of commented-out options from various configurations I've run, which I've left behind for reference & flexibility sake.

 ### Waybar